masterdesky/masterdesky.github.io/_posts/2020-10-13-gadget2_install.md

 5. HDF5 >5.0 (Downloaded and installed from terminal, detailed in the next section)

 ### Install prerequisites
-First you'll need to extract all the (yet only 4) downloaded softwares.
+First you'll need to extract all the (currently only 4) downloaded zipped files.
 Considering, that you've downloaded them in the directory `~/Downloads/`, you can unzip all packages by the following commands after opening a terminal there:
 ```bash
 user@hostname:~/Downloads/$ tar -xzf gadget-2.0.7.tar.gz
 user@hostname:~/Downloads/$ tar -xzf mpich-3.3.2.tar.gz